Center for Constitutional Studies and Democratic Development | Who We Are

 Sara Pennicino is Assistant Professor at the University of Padua, Italy.
 After completing a Ph.D in Comparative Public Law (2008) at the University of Siena she became a first year postdoctoral research fellow at the University of Bologna's School of Law.
 In the meantime, she also became an affiliated scholar of the Center for Constitutional Studies and Democratic Development (CCSDD), where to date she holds the position of project coordinator.
 She is the author of numerous articles published in Italian and international law reviews focusing on common law systems, with special attention for American constitutional law.
 Her current academic work addresses the role played by electoral watchdog bodies in transitional and post conflict states, with particular reference to countries that were assisted by the international community in organizing and conducting elections on the one hand, and solving electoral disputes on the other.

-Carna Pištan is a postdoctoral research fellow at the University of Bologna's School of Law.
-She holds a Ph.D in Constitutional Law from Bologna University after graduating in Political Science from the University of Trieste with a thesis on "The Relationship between Government and Parliament in the Croatian Legal System".
+Carna Pistan is a Postdoctoral Research Fellow in Comparative Public Law at the School of Law of the University of Udine.
+She holds a Ph.D in Constitutional Law from Bologna University after graduating in Political Science from the University of Trieste.
 Carna became a member of the Center for Constitutional Studies and Democratic Development (CCSDD) in 2011 where she is responsible for organising the European Union and Legal Reform Summer School in Montenegro and coordinates a research project on "The Role of Constitutional Courts in the Challenges to Democratization and the Protection of Human Rights in Central Asia".
-Carna is the author of several book chapters and articles focusing on constitutional justice in Central and Eastern European countries.
-Her book "Between democracy and authoritarianism: systems of constitutional justice in Eastern Europe and Post-Soviet Countries" is due to be published in 2015.
+She is the author of several book chapters and articles focusing on comparative constitutional justice, illiberal democracies, democratic transition, human rights and form of governments with particular reference to the countries of Central and Eastern Europe and the post-Soviet Union sphere.
+Her book “Between democracy and authoritarianism: experiences of constitutional justice in Central and Eastern Europe and Post-Soviet Union Counties” has been published in December 2015.

 Marko Milenkovic is visiting post doctoral fellow at the CCSDD.
 He is a research fellow at the Institute of Social Sciences Belgrade (Centre for Legal Research).
 Marko has a PhD from the University of Belgrade and LL.M. from the University of Cambridge.
 He has been teaching in CCSDD summer school EU and legal reform regularly from 2010 and edited two volumes of school collected papers.
 He has a wide experience in implementation of projects aimed and legal transformation and advancement of the rule of law.
 His has published in areas of European Integration, Public law reforms and institutional change, Environmental law and State Aid.